 Because the illnesses present similar symptoms, in treating Zika in kids, the CDC recommends that, “Non-steroidal anti-inflammatory drugs (NSAIDS) should not be used until dengue is ruled out as a cause of illness and should be avoided in children aged <6 months.
 Aspirin is not recommended to treat postnatal viral illness symptoms because of Reye’s syndrome risk.”

-Note there is limited information on long-term outcomes among infants and children with postnatal Zika virus disease.
+Please note that there isn’t much information on long-term outcomes among infants and children with postnatal Zika infections.

 Besides ongoing monitoring, Zika treatment seems pretty much the same as treating all mosquito-borne illnesses in kids.

 The CDC’s Chikungunya map identifies where the virus has been detected around the world.
 It was first identified in Africa, Asia, Europe, and the Indian and Pacific Oceans.
 There is local transmission in 45 countries or territories throughout the Americas.
 Popular Caribbean destinations like Mexico, Jamaica, Cuba, Turks and Caicos, Bahamas, St. Maarten, Cayman Islands, and Dominican Republic all have local Chikungunya transmission.